 ReSA allows retailers to define the totals needed for their business.
 A total in ReSA can be a ReSA calculated value from raw transaction data or a total that comes from the POS via the RTLOG.
 ReSA calculates a total based on raw transaction data or on existing totals.
 Totals are used for performing store balancing - over/short analysis within ReSA.
 Totals are also used to create extract data for external systems such as General Ledger.
 By assigning an audit rule to the total business validation is built in ReSA.
 For example, the retailer defines a ReSA calculated total of total cash tendered at a register for a store/day.
 He defines another total, a POS-declared total, for the total cash declared at the register for a store/day.
-He defines an audit rule to export consolidated data to an external system.
+He defines an audit rule to compare both the totals for over/short analysis.
+Totals are used to export consolidated data to an external system.
 So, while defining a total, the retailer defines the systems to which the total is exported.